UCSB-CCS-CS/F13-CS1L/ProjectOverviews/masoug.md

 ##3D Dodgeball Game##
 In dodgeball there are two teams of six players on opposing sides of 10x10 m court.
-For the sake of simplicity, this game will not include all the rules and regulations of dodgeball as laid out [here](http://www.thendl.com/thendl-dodgeball-101.asp) (such as substitutes or rush).
+For the sake of simplicity, this game will not include all the rules and regulations of dodgeball as laid out [here](http://www.thendl.com/thendl-dodgeball-101.asp) (such as substitutes or "The Rush").
 Ultimately, this game will allow the users to:
 * Form two teams of six via a computer network i.e. a networked game.
 * The two teams are "blue" or "red"
 * Players obtain balls by bumping into "inactive" (balls on floor, balls that have bounced, etc...) balls (if the player possesses 2 or fewer balls)